 The Building Enhancement Scheme (BES) is available to businesses located within Merthyr Tydfil Town Centre.
 The scheme offers up to 50% grant funding for building renovations and improvements to external street frontages which are in keeping with the age and style of the property.
 As a result, the schemes achievements contribute to the general environment and enhancement of the area; creating a Town Centre that is vibrant and attractive to both visitors and investors.

 Priority areas for the scheme are:

 - High Street

 - Glebeland Street

 - Castle Street

 - Wheatsheaf Lane

 The River Taff Central Link is a new road system that will connect Merthyr Learning Quarter at the existing Penry Street Bridge, through Avenue De Clichy, across a new road bridge located south of Swan Street, and then through a new road in front of the College.
 Many of the current traffic lights will be removed with the road being designated one way, similar to a roundabout, and limited to a speed of 20mph.
 This will ensure a constant flow of traffic around the road system, priority lanes for buses and better access into the Town Centre.

-Work will begin in Summer 2013 and will last approximately 18 months.
+Work has now started and will last approximately 18 months.
 As part of this development there will be disruptions particularly in the College/Shoppers car park.
-The development of a Multi Storey Car Park in Castle Street will be completed prior to the start of the River Taff Central Link, to minimise parking disruptions.
-Throughout the development there will be lane closures although it is not expected that roads will be closed.
+The opening of the Castle Multi-Storey Car Park in June will help to minimise parking disruptions.
+Throughout the development there will be lane closures, although it is not expected that roads will be closed.